nuttybrewer/datascience/README.md

   - Provided JSON
 - Test persistence of the various containers under different conditions
 - Add provisions to allow for syslog service.
 This wasn't done because no encryption is supported at the moment.
+- Right now worker/manager start in random order and may cause workers to enter a prolonged unstable state.
+Fix would be to change the container to probe for the master and fail if it's not available, thus triggering the worker container to be restarted and try again.

 # Resource materials